Ukraine Accuses Russia of Genocide After Bombing of Children's Hospital

 Russian had earlier pledged to halt firing so at least some trapped civilians could escape the port city, where hundreds of thousands have been sheltering without water or power for more than a week.
 Both sides blamed the other for the failure of the evacuation.

 "What kind of country is this, the Russian Federation, which is afraid of hospitals, is afraid of maternity hospitals, and destroys them?"
-Zelenskiy said in a televised address late on Wednesday.
+Zelenskyy said in a televised address late on Wednesday.

-Zelenskiy repeated his call for the West to tighten sanctions on Russia "so that they sit down at the negotiating table and end this brutal war."
-The bombing of the children's hospital, he said, was "proof that a genocide of Ukrainians is taking place."

 The Donetsk region's governor said 17 people were wounded in the attack.